NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/WEUQ/scalingWindTunnelData.rst

 ------------------------------------------

-The pressure at a location in the real structure corresponding to a pressure tap location in the model can be obtained from the following equation :cite:`parkDatabaseassistedDesignEquivalent2018`:
+The pressure at a location in the real structure corresponding to a pressure tap location in the model can be obtained from the following equation:

 .. math::

    P_R = C_p * 0.5*\rho * {V_R}^2

 where :math:`V_R` is the wind speed and :math:`\rho` the full scale air density, typically :math:`1.225kg/m^3`.
-It should be noted that the pressures in the wind tunnel are not needed, this is because :math:`C_p` is a dimensionless parameter.
+It should be noted that the pressures in the wind tunnel are not needed, this is because :math:`C_p` is a dimensionless parameter :cite:`parkDatabaseassistedDesignEquivalent2018`.
 It should also be noted that it is essential that the wind speed :math:`V_R` have same basis as the model wind speed :math:`V_M`, i.e. averaging period, elevation, and vertical profile.

 The forces on the structure can be calculated by integrating the pressures over the external surface area of the building.